-The Corporate plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and to ensure progress towards the achievement of arc21's objectives.
+The corporate plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
 This is reflected in the production of the annual business plans.